CenturyLinkCloud/PublicKB/Support/how-do-i-escalate-a-ticket.md

   <div>
     <div><strong>Q</strong>&nbsp;- What criteria are used to evaluate a Service Request escalation request?</div>

-    <div><strong>A</strong>&nbsp;- The members of the escalation team are members of the CenturyLink Cloud Support Management team. &nbsp;They will review the age of the original ticket, clarity of information in the original ticket, scope, skill level and
+    <div><strong>A</strong>&nbsp;- The members of the escalation team are members of the CenturyLink Cloud Support Management team.
+They will review the age of the original ticket, clarity of information in the original ticket, scope, skill level and
       time of day of the request.</div>
     <div>&nbsp;</div>
   </div>